 If the online auction is a pure internet auction, with no set physical location, the items are listed in an ecommerce style environment.
 The images and descriptions are posted for bidders to read with a bid button to enter their bid amount.
-The auctions are set over a specific time – from a beginning date to finish date and sometimes include a starting (minimum bid) with set increments for additional bidding.
+The auctions are set over a specific time – from a start date to the finish date and sometimes include a starting (minimum bid) with set increments for additional bidding.
 Online auctions also allow for email or text notification when a bidder is outbid.
 This increases the excitement for the auction and often results in higher bidding.
-The items no longer take precedent, and the bidders focus on winning the item no matter the cost.
+The items no longer take precedence, and the bidders focus on winning the item no matter the cost.

 Online auctions offer several advantages.
 The main advantage is the number of bidders.
-With the proper online auction software, a bidder with a mobile, tablet, or internet device can place a bid from anywhere in the world.
-This allows potential bidders who are interested in supporting the charity (or who even just want the item) to participate.
+With the proper online auction software, a bidder with a mobile, tablet, or internet device can place a bid anywhere in the world.
+This allows potential bidders interested in supporting the charity (or who just want the item) to participate.

 Sealed Bid Auction

 This type of auction is either live or online.
 All bids are kept confidential.
 After a set time when all the bids are submitted, only the winning bid is disclosed.
-In a true sealed bid auction, the bids are sealed in an envelope and only opened at the close of the auciton to find the winner.
+In a true sealed bid auction, the bids are sealed in an envelope and only opened at the close of the auction to find the winner.

 These auctions are any combination of the previously described auctions.
 Some examples of hybrid auctions include:

 Simulcast Auctions – Auction uses multiple live event locations with closed circuit or internet communications allowing bidders in multiple locations to bid on items.